Guy Hoffman

-Guy Hoffman (born May 20, 1954 in Milwaukee, Wisconsin) is a drummer and vocalist, formerly of such bands as Oil Tasters, BoDeans, Violent Femmes and Absinthe.
-He is a composer for such films as Field Day and a founding member of Radio Romeo.
+Guy Hoffman (born May 20, 1954 in Milwaukee, Wisconsin) is a drummer and vocalist, formerly of such bands as Oil Tasters, BoDeans, Violent Femmes, Absinthe and Radio Romeo.
+He is a composer for films such as Field Day.

 Life

 Hoffman began playing drums at the age of nine.
 He developed skills in music and art under the direction of Eddie Allen, Sylvia Spicuzza, LeRoy Augustine, and Joe Ferrara within the Shorewood public school system.
 From 1972 to 1976, Hoffman concentrated on watercolor painting and drawing under professor Laurence Rathsack in the University of Wisconsin–Milwaukee (UWM) Fine Arts programs.
 He also played popular music with local bands at live music venues throughout Wisconsin.
-From 1977 to 1978, Hoffman studied graphic arts with Leon Travanti and graduated from UWM with a BA in fine art and visual communications.
+From 1977 to 1978, Hoffman studied graphic arts with Leon Travanti and graduated from UWM with a Bachelor of Arts in fine art and visual communications.

 Music career

-Hoffman was a founding member of The Haskels and Oil Tasters, bands in Milwaukee's punk scene.
-He was an original member of Milwaukee roots rock band, BoDeans.
-He performs on the BoDeans 1986 debut album "Love & Hope & Sex & Dreams" (reissued in 2009 as a CD/DVD set).
-Hoffman performs in BoDeans videos for the songs "She's A Runaway" and "Fadeaway."
-He reunited with BoDeans singer/songwriter Sam Llanas to form the band Absinthe and released A Good Day To Die in 1998.
+Hoffman was a founding member of the Haskels and Oil Tasters, bands in Milwaukee's punk scene.
+He was an original member of the Milwaukee roots rock band BoDeans and performs on their 1986 debut album Love & Hope & Sex & Dreams.
+Hoffman appeared in videos for the BoDeans songs "She's a Runaway" and "Fadeaway".
+In 1998, he reunited with BoDeans singer/songwriter Sam Llanas to form the band Absinthe and released A Good Day to Die.